 Building a Wi-Fi Controlled Nerf Turret

-Earlier this year, I decided to build a 3D-printed Nerf turret with streaming video that is fully controllable from over Wi-Fi from a web browser.
+Earlier this year, I decided to build a 3D-printed Nerf turret with streaming video that is fully controllable from a web browser.
 It’s something a 6th grader would have thought was a good use of time, but for some reason as a dad in my thirties, I spent the last several months hacking it together.
 I’ve created a printables project and github repo if you are interested in making one.

 Starting the Build

 I started this build focused on finding a way to fire darts using Python.
 I figured the best option was to repurpose an old Nerf blaster so I settled on using the Nerf Swarmfire.
 I liked that the Swarmfire had an electronic trigger and used a motorized direct plunger which is quieter than most flywheel blasters.
 Also, the lack of a flywheel meant it could shoot instantly and didn’t have to wait to get up to speed.

 I pulled the internals out of the blaster’s plastic shell, removed the trigger button, and replaced the six C batteries with two 18650s.
 I then created a 3D printed mount to hold an SG90 servo and hot glued the trigger button to it.
 After wiring it up to the Raspberry Pi (with servo HAT), I was able to adjust the servo movement to consistently shoot darts with Python commands :)

 For the rotating base of the turret, I found an existing display table project that worked perfectly.
 I liked that it was big enough to house all the components and could easily open when I needed to make adjustments.
 The rotating base already handled the X-axis rotation with internal gears so I only had to make minor tweaks to allow a different placement of the X-axis servo.
 I ended up putting lego studs inside the rotating base and designed a lego friendly mount so I could adjust the placement of the X-axis servo inside the base.